PhD Program Curriculum

 - Introduction to Research (fall semester)

-- Ethics: Scientific Integrity and Responsible Conduct in Research (spring semester)
+- Ethics: Scientific Integrity and Responsible Conduct in Research (fall semester)

 In year two, the following courses are required:

-- Exploratory Data Analysis and Biostatistics (fall semester)
+- Data Analysis and Biostatistics with R (summer semester)

 - Grant Writing (spring semester)